code4recovery/spec/README.md

 `region` is an optional string that represents a geographical subset of meeting locations.
 Usually this is a neighborhood or city.
 District numbers are discouraged because they require special program knowledge to be understood.

+`status` is an optional string which can be `active`, `suspended`, `online-only`, or `inactive`.
+If `status` is not provided, meetings will be assumed to be `active`.
+Other types can be used by independent front ends, but these four seem to be ones most regions will use.

-`venmo` is an optional string and should be a valid Venmo handle, eg @FFG-Group.
+`payment_venmo` is an optional string and should be a valid Venmo handle, eg @FFG-Group.
 This is understood to be the address for 7th Tradition contributions to the group, and not any other entity.

+`payment_paypal` is an optional string and should be a valid PayPal email address, such as myhomegroup@gmail.com.
+This is understood to be the address for 7th Tradition contributions to the group, and not any other entity.

 `video_conference_url` is an optional URL to a specific public videoconference meeting.
+This should be a common videoconferencing service such as Zoom, BlueJeans, Skype, or Google Hangouts.
+It should launch directly into the meeting, without requiring the user to type a meeting ID, password, or be invited to join beforehand.
+Online meetings should still have a physical address, and an optional meeting type of `TC` (Temporary Closure).
+This spec is still for geographic meetings; a true online-only spec is in the planning stages.

+`video_conference_dial_in` is an optional text field to include a phone number and meeting code to join via telephone.URL to a specific public videoconference meeting.
 This should be a common videoconferencing service such as Zoom or Google Hangouts.
 It should launch directly into the meeting, without requiring the user to type a meeting ID, password, or be invited to join beforehand.
 Online meetings should still have a physical address, and an optional meeting type of `TC` (Temporary Closure).
 This spec is still for geographic meetings; a true online-only spec is in the planning stages.

 ## Common Questions & Concerns